MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 This article describes the considerations for an Azure Kubernetes Service (AKS) cluster that runs a workload in compliance with the Payment Card Industry Data Security Standard (PCI-DSS).

-> This article is part of a series.
+> This article describes the responsibilities of a workload owner in how the workload interacts with the infrastructure.
+This article is part of a series.
 Read the [introduction](aks-pci-intro.yml) here.

 ![GitHub logo](../../../_images/github.png) [GitHub: Azure Kubernetes Service (AKS) Baseline Cluster for Regulated Workloads](https://github.com/mspnp/aks-baseline-regulated) demonstrates the regulated infrastructure.
 This implementation provides a microservices application.
 It's included to help you experience the infrastructure and illustrate the network and security controls.
 The application does not represent or implement an actual PCI DSS workload.

 > [!IMPORTANT]
 >
-> The guidance in this article and the above-mentioned reference implementation builds on the AKS baseline architecture.
+> The guidance in this article and the above-mentioned reference implementation builds on the [AKS baseline architecture](/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks).
 That architecture based on a hub and spoke topology.
 The hub virtual network contains the firewall to control egress traffic, gateway traffic from on-premises networks, and a third network for maintainence.
 The spoke virtual network contains the AKS cluster that provides the card holder environment (CDE) and hosts the PCI DSS workload.

-This article describes the responsibilities of a workload owner for this requirement.

 ## Build and Maintain a Secure Network and Systems
 The hub and spoke topology in the baseline is a natural choice for a PCI DSS infrastructure.
 Network controls are placed in both hub and spoke networks and follow the Microsoft zero-trust model.
 The controls can be tuned with least-privilege to secure traffic flowing in and out of the cluster.
 In addition, several defense-in-depth approaches can be applied by adding controls at each network hop.